Dog Parks in Pittsburgh, PA

 What is the best dog park in Pittsburgh?

-The highest-rated dog park in Pittsburgh is Bernard Dog Run, with a rating of 5.0 out of 5.
-It offers fully fenced, off leash, small dog area.
+The highest-rated dog park in Pittsburgh is The Dog Penn, with a rating of 5.0 out of 5.
+It offers off leash, seating, off-leash outdoor dog park.

 Are there free dog parks in Pittsburgh?